Skylark95/Amazon-App-Notifier/README.md

 About
 -----
-**Version**: 2.0.1-BETA
+**Version**: 2.1-BETA

-Amazon App Notifier is a free and open source notification manager for providing notifications for the free app of the day on the [Amazon Appstore](http://www.amazon.com/mobile-apps/b?ie=UTF8&node=2350149011).
+Free App Notifier For Amazon is a free and open source notification manager for providing notifications for the free app of the day on the [Amazon Appstore](http://www.amazon.com/mobile-apps/b?ie=UTF8&node=2350149011).

 Developer: Derek (Skylark95)<br/>
 Contact: [derek@skylark95.com](mailto:derek@skylark95.com)<br/>